AdobeDocs/experience-platform.en/help/catalog/datasets/user-guide.md

 ## More actions {#more-actions}

 From the [!UICONTROL Dataset] details view, you can also [!UICONTROL Delete] or [!UICONTROL Enable a dataset for Profile].
-To see more available actions, select **[UICONTROL ...
+To see the available actions, select **[UICONTROL ...
 More]** in the top right of the UI.
 The drop-down menu appears.

 ![The Datasets workspace with the [UICONTROL ...
 More] dropdown menu highlighted.](../images/datasets/user-guide/more-actions.png)